montero-melis/SPD_loanwords/README.md

 The `git clone` command makes sure that your local repository syncs with the master branch at GitHub, so in practice you only need to do two things.

 1. Commit changes with `git commit` (after adding them with `git add .` or `git add -A`)
 1. If you're using the Git Bash and you end up in the unfriendly Vi editor, then: write your commit message on the first line.
 Then click `Esc`, then type `:wq!`.
 Ok, the commit is done!
+(Ignore this point if you're using the GUI)
 1. Make sure you have the last changes made to master.
 You do this by pulling from master (`git pull`)
 1. Now you can push your last changes to the master branch at GitHub with `git push`.